riverbed/Riverbed-Community-Toolkit/Client Accelerator/README.md

 Here are some cookbooks for [Client Accelerator](https://www.riverbed.com/products/steelhead/client-accelerator.html)

-## Terraform to deploy in Azure
+## Deploy a Client Accelerator Controller in Azure with Terraform

-The terraform template to automate your [Client Accelerator Controller](Azure/Terraform) deployment in Azure.
+The [terraform template](Azure/Terraform) automate a Client Accelerator Controller instance deployment in Azure.

 ## Interact with the Controller REST API